• Choose Medicine

 FOR BEST RESULTS, this medicine should be used along with exercise, a low-cholesterol/low-fat diet, and a weight loss program if you are overweight.
 FOLLOW THE DIETARY PLAN provided by your doctor.
 DO NOT SHARE THIS MEDICINE with others for whom it was not prescribed.
 DO NOT USE THIS MEDICINE for other health conditions.
 KEEP THIS MEDICINE out of the reach of children and pets.
 IF USING THIS MEDICINE FOR AN EXTENDED PERIOD OF TIME, obtain refills before your supply runs out

-MISSPELLINGS OF MEFLOQUINE HCL :
+MISSPELLINGS OF LARIAM :

 Lariam, Lariom, Larim, Lariyam, Larrium, Laream, Laryam, Lariamn, Larien, Lariun, Laryum, Laream, Lareyam, Lariyam, Lariyem, Leryam, Mefloquine Hydrochloride, Mefoquine Hydrochloride, Mefloqin Hydrochloride, Mefloquin Hydrochloride, Mefluquine Hydrochloride, Mefloquinn Hydrochloride, Mefloquene Hydrochloride, Mephloquine Hydrochloride, Mefloquine Hydrocloride, Mefloquine Hydroclorid.